Inflation using a triplet of Antisymmetric tensor fields

 where, we have approximated $P$ as 1.
 Using the transformation, $h_e=a^{-\lambda}\Tilde{h_e}$, where $\lambda=1+\frac{2y}{1+5y}\delta$, we can rewrite the above equation as,

-We can split the function $Q$ into a de-Sitter part, $Q^{dS}$, and two other parts, $Q^{\epsilon}$ and $Q^{\delta}$, which are the respective coefficients of the slow roll parameters $\epsilon$ and $\delta$ in our expression for $Q$ given in eq. (\ref{6.21}).
+We can split the function $Q$ into a de-Sitter part, $Q^{dS}$, which is the part of $Q$ independent of slow roll parameters(we can obtain this by setting $\epsilon$ and $\delta$ to 0 which is the condition we used to obtain de-Sitter solutions), and two other parts, $Q^{\epsilon}$ and $Q^{\delta}$, which are the respective coefficients of the slow roll parameters $\epsilon$ and $\delta$ in our expression for $Q$ given in eq. (\ref{6.21}).
+Note that we will be employing similar terminologies for the quantities which we will encounter.
 The estimate of these functions is shown in fig. (\ref{fig:3}).
 Thus,

 In the slow roll limit, we have, $aH\approx-(1+\epsilon)/\eta$.
 Thus, we obtain,

 where,

 Eq. (\ref{6.28}) corresponds to the equation of a harmonic oscillator.
 We now quantize this oscillator and decompose it in terms of the creation and annihilation operators.